KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:

+v15.0.0
+* Many UI improvements, including a tank type selection UI, auto-fill buttons that reference the specific parts/engine configs that use them, tweaks and improvements to the tank window GUI.
+* Switched to using PARTUPGRADEs for unlocks of tanks rather than the home-grown tech-unlock checks that predated the Upgrade system.
+* Refactored backend code to simplify and ease maintainability, removed unused code.
+* Removed no-longer needed configs.

 v14.0.0
 * Apply the subconfig system directly to ModuleEngineConfigs.
 * Subconfigs support a special value, `costOffset`, which is an offset applied to the config's cost rather than overwriting the config's cost.